flopezag/tutorials.secured-OrionLD/docs/index.md

 </details>

-Three organizations have also been set up by Alice:
+Four organizations have also been set up by Alice:

 | Name       | Description                          |
 | ---------- | ------------------------------------ |